Multitenant SaaS apps on SAP BTP using CAP? Tried-and-True! – The Advanced Version

 The last requirement is pushing data from different SAP systems of the clients (tenants) to your multitenant SaaS API to convert data into value.
 In this sample, you will learn how to push data from an SAP S/4HANA system.
 You will be implementing your ABAP program, and after that, you will be pushing data to your multitenant SaaS solution over your multitenant SaaS API endpoint.
 Implementation and details can be found here.

-With this blog post, you have continued your journey, which you started with the overview blog post and the basic scope blog post.
+With this blog post, you have continued your journey, which you started with the overview blog post and the basic version blog post.
 You have seen how to integrate helpful SAP BTP services such as SAP IAS and SAP API Management.
 Following that, you learned how to use the ABAP stack to implement a push approach in the SAP S/4HANA system.
 Overall, you got one step closer to production readiness.
-With all the implementation details and step-by-step guide, feel free to try out the advanced scope with your free-tier accounts and share your feedback!
+With all the implementation details and step-by-step guide, feel free to try out the advanced version with your free-tier accounts and share your feedback!
 We are looking forward to hearing from you.

 Feel free to follow me from here: SAP Community profile.